Table of Contents

 What is an SSL Certificate?

 SSL stands for Secure Sockets Layer, a global standard security technology that enables encrypted communication between a web browser and a web server.
-It is on a regular basis utilized by millions of online businesses and individuals to decrease the risk of sensitive information (e.g., credit card numbers, usernames, passwords, emails, etc.) from being stolen or tampered with by hackers and identity thieves.
+It is routinely used by millions of online organizations and individuals to reduce the danger that sensitive information (such as credit card numbers, usernames, passwords, emails, etc.) may be stolen or altered with by hackers and identity thieves.

 In essence, SSL allows for a private “conversation” just between the two intended parties.
 This authentication process is much like sealing a letter in an envelope before sending it through the mail.
 SSL, short for Secure Sockets Layer, is commonly used on e-commerce sites and pages that require users to submit personal or credit card information.

 An SSL certificate ensures that the provider is who they claim to be and also indicates secure

 connections between personal devices and websites.
 Understanding SSL certificates is important for website trust and to help protect customers from becoming a victim to scammers.

 It’s smart to keep in mind that not all websites, or SSL certificates, are created equal.
 In order to create this secure connection, an SSL certificate also referred to as a “digital certificate” which is installed on a web server that majorly serves two functions:

 - It authenticates the identity of the website (this guarantees visitors that they’re not on a bogus site)

 - It encrypts the data that’s being transmitted